yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 ## Dueling Q Network
 ---

-One problem with our above implementation of a Deep Q Network is that we currently estimate the value of being at a state and executing a specific action.
+One problem with our above implementation of a Deep Q Network is that we currently directly estimating the value of being at a state and executing a specific action.
 However, much of the time, the value of doing any action doesn't really influence the value of being at a specific state.
 In a dueling Q network architecture, we seek to seperate

 $$
 \begin{align}